 Using a blanket for a tent helps block out light and give a private space for your child to sleep.
 Also grab a few extra blankets and pillows to cushion the seat belts and gaps in the seats to provide a little bed for your toddler.

 Remember to bring all of your child’s regular sleeping cues (lovies, blanket, sleep sheet, pacifier, etc).
 Conduct your regular sleeping routine just as if you were at home.
 This helps them realize it is time to sleep.

 Pack A “Flight” Bag

 Our son loves having his own little backpack or suitcase to be in charge of.
-We use the bag for his necessities and toys.
+We use the amazing Skip Hop rolling bag for his necessities and toys.
+(Update: This bag is still going strong now that he’s 7!)
 It gives him a sense of ownership over his things and helps keep him focused when moving through the airport.
 He also enjoys packing it up before landing, which always helps whittle away a little more time!
 See our tips on what to include in your toddler’s carry-on bag.

-Most important of anything when flying with a toddler or alone is patience.
+The most important thing to bring with you when flying with toddlers is patience.
 It is exhausting entertaining a toddler in a small space for a long amount of time.
 Be patient and don’t plan on getting time to read magazine, books or watch a movie.
 When you try to do your own thing is when you find yourself easily frustrated at their constant interruptions!

 Good Luck & Safe Travels!

 If You Enjoyed This Post, Sign Up To Receive Posts By Email or...